Did you know we can bring The MERL to you?

 Talks are free, but we suggest a donation of at least £40 to cover travel and admin costs.
 As our talks are given by volunteers, bookings are subject to availability.

-To book, or for further information, please contact us at email@example.com or call 0118 378 3112.
-Please note your booking is provisional until you have received a confirmation email from our Programmes Assistant.
+To book, or for further information, please use the form below.
+Otherwise, you can contact us via email at firstname.lastname@example.org or call us on 0118 378 3112.
+Please note: your booking is provisional until you have received a confirmation email from our Programmes Assistant.